nextcloud/documentation/admin_manual/maintenance/upgrade.rst

 See `the owncloud.org support page <http://owncloud.org/support>`_ for further resources for both home and enterprise users.

 Sometimes, ownCloud can get *stuck in a upgrade*.
 This is usually due to the process taking too long and encountering a time-out.
-It is recommended to turn of the upgrade and start over with the manual process from the command line as described above under point 12.
+It is recommended to turn off the upgrade and start over with the manual process from the command line as described above under point 12.

 Stop the upgrade process this way::